 Improves hair and skin health – licorice root contains elements like choline, phytoestrogens, potassium, phosphorus, amines, essential oils, protein, vitamin B, and flavonoids.
 Those will promote a healthy scalp, hair, and skin.
 Licorice root is effective in treating dandruff, preventing hair loss, repairing skin damage, and curing eczema and skin rashes.

 Reduces PMS, hot flashes, and treats yeast infection – due to its anti-inflammatory and antispasmodic properties licorice can help with PMS.
-Licorice can help regulate hormones and help with menopause issues like hot flashes and mood swings. licorice root can also fight and cure yeast infection.
+Licorice can help regulate hormones and help with menopause issues like hot flashes and mood swings.
+Licorice root can also fight and cure yeast infection.
+(Read more about licorice root and hormones HERE).

 Support mental health – licorice contains a compound known as carbenoxolone.
 This compound inhibits an enzyme that regulates stress hormones in the brain that has been associated with mental decline.